Affiliate links on Android Authority may earn us a commission. Learn more.

 However, more recently, ASUS has become known for gaming.
 It makes gaming-branded laptops, monitors, mice, and even motherboards — all titled under the ROG (Republic of Gamers) masthead.

-It felt only natural when Asus decided to make the ROG Phone in 2018.
-It was a popular time for gaming phones, with devices such as the Razer Phone and Xiaomi Blackshark offering ramped up specs and unique features that gave mobile gamers a competitive edge.
-Asus wanted to go even further.
-It contracted Qualcomm to overclock the chip-maker’s flagship Snapdragon 845 processor in order to produce the fastest phone on the market.
+It felt only natural when ASUS decided to make the ROG Phone in 2018.
+It was a popular time for gaming phones, with devices such as the Razer Phone offering ramped-up specs and unique features that gave mobile gamers a competitive edge.
+ASUS wanted to go even further.
+It contracted Qualcomm to overclock the chipmaker’s flagship Snapdragon 845 processor to produce the fastest phone on the market at the time.

-Now, Asus has released a third generation gaming phone, the fittingly named ROG Phone 3, once again bringing some of the best components available on the market.
+Then, ASUS followed up with a third-generation gaming phone in 2020, the fittingly named ROG Phone 3, once again bringing some of the best components available on the market.
 But do monster specs translate to a good experience?